Slavo89/TheGamingRoom/README.md

 The application utilizes the main API provided by RAWG.io for fetching game data.
 This API was slightly customized to include game prices based on Metacritic scores.

-Unfortunately, due to limitations in the provided API data, the project does not include information about game trailers.
-This constraint has affected the functionality of the project.
-Additionally, the resolution of downloaded images was limited by the API.
+Unfortunately, due to limitations in the API data provided, the project does not include different image resolutions.
+This limitation affected the functionality of the project.

 ## Features